kevkaleido/kevs_blog1/src/content/blog/Immortal fish drama.md

 *His voice takes on a gentle, almost sad smile.*

 Perhaps it is the pangolin who knows the truth.
-That to be fully alive, we must be willing to curl up, to protect ourselves, and sometimes... to lose.
+That to be fully alive, we must be willing to protect ourselves, and sometimes... to lose.
 For in the losing, there is meaning, and in meaning, there is life.

 *He steps back into the shadows, his figure fading into the darkness, leaving only his words lingering in the quiet.*